HarshNarayanJha/PPS-Assignment/Final-Assignment/MergeSort.md

 # MergeSort

-Merge Sort is also a type of sorting algorithm that uses Divide and Conquer Startegy.
+Merge Sort is also a type of sorting algorithm that uses Divide and Conquer Strategy.
 It sorts the array by recursively dividing it into two subarrays and merging them back together until the whole array is merged

 ## Algorithm